deroproject/documentation/testnet/DeroKnight.md

-# Dropped, Searching other algo.
+# DeroKnight testnet is Dropped, Searching other algo.
 ### DeroKnight

 [DeroProject](dero.io) is testing new algo code named: **DeroKnight** .